 Medullary thyroid cancer is a rare form of thyroid cancer.
 The term medullary describes the type of cells in the thyroid gland affected by the cancer.
 The majority of patients with medullary thyroid cancer (approximately 80%) have no family history of the condition; the remaining 20% of patients inherit the condition from a parent (thus the disease is ‘familial’).
 Familial medullary thyroid cancer is inherited in a dominant way, which means a patient with the gene mutation for medullary thyroid cancer will have a 50% chance of passing it on to their offspring.

-Familial medullary thyroid cancer is caused by a mutation in a gene called RET proto-oncogene.
+Familial medullary thyroid cancer is caused by a mutation in a gene called “Rearranged during Transfection” (RET) proto-oncogene.

-Specialised cells called C-cells in the thyroid gland produce a hormone called calcitonin, which is released into the bloodstream where it lowers blood calcium levels.
-The RET gene mutation leads to increased growth (hyperplasia) of these C-cells in the thyroid gland.
+The RET gene mutation leads to increased growth (hyperplasia) of specialised cells in the thyroid gland named “C-cells”.
+These C-cells produce a hormone called calcitonin, which is released into the bloodstream where it lowers blood calcium levels.
 Increased growth of C-cells is present in 20–30% of the general population and does not necessarily lead to medullary thyroid cancer, unless it appears in people with the RET gene mutation.

 Over time, C-cell hyperplasia undergoes more growth and develops into medullary thyroid cancer.
-In the absence of other conditions or features associated with multiple endocrine neoplasia syndromes, this condition is now called familial medullary thyroid cancer.
+In the absence of other conditions or features associated with MEN syndromes, this condition is now called familial medullary thyroid cancer.
 All familial medullary thyroid cancer patients with the RET gene mutation tend to develop medullary thyroid cancer by the age of 40 years.

 Familial medullary thyroid cancer is a rare form of thyroid cancer accounting for less than 1% of all thyroid cancers.
 Incidence is equal in men and women and, like most thyroid cancers, it presents between 40 and 50 years of age.

 The diagnosis is based on history of a thyroid nodule or lump and also specifically on whether the patient has a family history of any similar lumps or diagnoses of thyroid cancers in family members.
 This would provide strong evidence of a genetic link, which is important in diagnosing familial medullary thyroid cancer and deciding on future treatment.